core-wg/conditional-attributes/draft-ietf-core-conditional-attributes.md

 The Change Step parameter can only be supported on resources with a scalar numeric value.

-Note: Due to sampling and other constraints, e.g. "c.pmin", the change in resource states received in two sequential notifications may differ by more than "c.st".
+Note: due to sampling and other constraints, e.g. "c.pmin", the change in resource states received in two sequential notifications may differ by more than "c.st".

 ###Notification Band (c.band) {#band}

 The Notification Band attribute allows a bounded or unbounded (based on a minimum or maximum) value range that may trigger multiple notifications.
-This enables use cases where different ranges results in differing behaviour.
+This enables use cases where different ranges result in differing behaviour.
 For example, in monitoring the temperature of machinery, whilst the temperature is in the normal operating range, only periodic updates are needed.
 However as the temperature moves to more abnormal ranges more frequent state updates may be sent to clients.

 Without a notification band, a transition across a Less Than (c.lt), or Greater Than (c.gt) limit only generates one notification.
 This means that it is not possible to describe a case where multiple notifications are sent so long as the limit is exceeded.